Things to Do in Gibraltar: The Quick Version

 - Leave your car in the La Línea car park and walk towards the border (signs point the way)

-- Enter Gibraltar (typically within 5-15 minutes on a normal day)
+- You're in Gibraltar (typically within 5-15 minutes end to end on a normal day)

 Good to know: Avoid crossing between 08:00-09:00 and 17:00-18:00 when Spanish workers commute across.
 Peak season summer weekends can see 30-minute waits.
 Mid-week and off-season crossings are quick.